Identify the growing threat of financial fraud, explore its impact, and discover how digital footprint analysis helps prevent fraudulent activities.

 In the digital footprint analysis process, we apply techniques such as:

-1. Email lookup.
+1. Email lookup solution.
 Comprehensive analysis of social media profiles and cross-referencing blacklists for potential threats.

 2. Phone number lookup.
-Identification of linked social media accounts to ensure accurate and secure user verification.
+Identification of linked social media accounts and detection of disposable cell phone numbers to ensure accurate user verification.

 3. IP address lookup.
 We trace the true origin of online connections, detecting proxy or TOR usage to improve security and prevent fraud.